9 Honeymoon Planning Tips Brides On A Budget MUST Do

 6. Don’t Compare Yourself To Others

-You are browsing Facebook or Instagram and see a newly married couple posting all their honeymoon pictures to The Maldives.
-You start to feel resentment because that is where you wanted your “dream honeymoon” to be.
+You are browsing Facebook or Instagram and you see a newly married couple posting all their honeymoon pictures to The Maldives.
+You start to feel some resentment because that is where you wanted your “dream honeymoon” to be.
 You also start feeling sorry for yourself because you don’t have enough money to go.
 STOP IT.
 STOP IT.
 STOP IT.

 DO NOT COMPARE YOURSELF TO SOMEONE ELSE.